tezos-checker/checker/docs/liquidation-auction.md

   winner of an auction.

-At any point in time, any liquidation slice is in only one of the above sets, and they always move from `queued_slices`, to `current_auction` and then to `completed_auctions`.
+At any point in time, any liquidation slice is in only one of the above sets, and they always move from `queued_slices`, to `current_auction` and then to `completed_auctions`, (then they disappear).
 Additionally, this move always happens in order, so an older liquidation_slice is always further in the process than a younger one.

+NOTE: *Per-burrow liquidation_slices* We need to have access to the liquidation slices for a specific burrow; so slices for a burrow form a doubly-linked list, each burrow storing a pair of pointers called `liqudation_slices`, pointing to the first and the last liquidation slice of that burrow (if they exist).

+See <./avl_diagram.drawio> file for an illustration.

 ## Initiating a liquidation

-When liquidation of a burrow is triggered, the amount of tez to be liquidatied form a `liquidation_slice`.
+When liquidation of a burrow is triggered, the amount of tez to be liquidated form a `liquidation_slice`.
   * For details about this process, see <./burrow-state-liquidations.md>.

-This liquidation slice added to the back of the `liquidation_queue`.
+The new slice is added to the back of the `queued_slices`.

+* NOTE: This operation also updates the per-burrow linked list.

 ## Cancelling a liquidation slice